NinjaBearStudioTech/Documentation/Writerside/topics/inventory/advanced_topics/inv_shared_inventories.md

 - Exposes helper methods to check, open, and close a session with a requester.
 - Plays nicely with your per-player RPC network proxy and fragment operations.

-Using this actor is **optional**, but since it does not have any gameplay aspects (like meshes or collisions), it's use is **highly recommended**, since it already provides important functions to **establish sessions between inventories**.
+Using this actor is **optional**, but since it does not have any gameplay aspects (like meshes or collisions), its use is **highly recommended**, since it already provides important functions to **establish sessions between inventories**.

 These functions are analogous to the ones exposed by the [Inventory Manager](inv_inventory_management.md#authorization-sessions).